Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Other famous people who are buried next to David Hume in this cemetery are the clergyman Dr Robert Candlish and the publisher William Blackwood.

-Another stop on this ghost tour of Edinburgh is the Canongate Kirkyard cemetery, which dates from the seventeenth century and is one of the oldest in the city.
+Another stop on this ghost tour of Edinburgh is the Canongate Kirkyard, which dates back to the 17th century and is one of the oldest cemeteries in the city.

 This cemetery houses the tombs of some of the most prominent personalities of Scottish history as the poet Robert Fergusson, the economist Adam Smith, the philosopher Dugald Stewart or the grave that inspired Charles Dickens to create the protagonist of his novel "A Christmas Carol", which was the result of a curious confusion.
 Ask the guide!
 You will be surprised...